JYBLOCKS/roadmap-senior-react/README.md

 - deployment.

 ### Gate 7
-Crear una versión de una sección de Atlas usando Next.js y comparar arquitectura con SPA.
+Create a version of one Atlas section using Next.js and compare its architecture with the SPA.

 ---

-# FASE 8 — Backend principal: Node.js + Express 5
+# PHASE 8 — Primary Backend: Node.js + Express 5

-## Semana 34 — 5–11 abr
+## Week 34 — 5–11 Apr

-### Tema
+### Topic
 Node internals.

-### Dominar
+### Master

 - event loop Node;
 - libuv conceptual;